koffeinfrei/koffeinfrei-www/source/2008-04-07-ruby-blood-through-your-net-veins.html.markdown

 My first thought was, let’s .NET look more like ruby, in respect to its fully object oriented data types.
 In ruby you could write `2.times {...}` to create a neat loop.
-In .[NET]{.caps}, this is now possible too!
+In .NET, this is now possible too!
 You just have to write a static class with static methods, where its first paramater is prefixed with `this`.
 The first parameter defines the class type the method is added to.
 That’s it.
 You can even overload methods.
 And, the newly created methods popup